alkakumarius/mern-starter/README.md

 #### Client and Server Markup Mismatch
 This warning is visible only on development and totally harmless.
 This occurs to hash difference in `react-router`.
 To solve it, react router docs asks you to use `match` function.
 If we use `match`, `react-hot-reloader` stops working.

+## Mongo Command

+  step 1: Enter into the MongoDB shell.

+      mongo

+  step 2: for the display all the databases.

+      show dbs;

+  step 3: for a select database :

+      use 'databases_name'

+  step 4: for statistics of your database.

+      db.stats()

+  step 5: listing out all the collections(tables).

+      show collections

+  step 6:print the data from a particular collection.

+      db.'collection_name'.find().pretty()

 ## License
 MERN is released under the [MIT License](http://www.opensource.org/licenses/MIT).